 - Using positive affirmation tools that inspire, motivate and remind them of their inner power.
 We love these resources for raising the next GEN of mindful leaders – The Affirmation Station book + journal by Tania Joy Antonio & the Love Powered Co. affirmation card box sets for Littles, Teens & Women (Affiliates):

-- Being aware of how we speak of women in the presence of our children, for they are our greatest imitators
+- Being aware of how we speak of women and gender-diverse persons’ in the presence of our children, for they are our greatest imitators

 - Discussing how speaking up, particularly in matters of injustice, or where we or someone we love is being disrespected, does not make us a negative, bad or disobedient person, but rather a self-respecting, and empathetic one